nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

-# Salesforce CRM Administration Simulation
+# Salesforce CRM Administration

 ## Project Overview

-This project demonstrates Salesforce Administrator fundamentals through a simulated customer onboarding and CRM data management workflow.
+This section of the project focuses on the Salesforce CRM activities performed during a simulated SaaS customer onboarding process.

-The goal was to practice how customer information is structured, imported, validated, reported on, and used by support and implementation teams.
+The objective was to better understand how customer information is organized, imported, validated, and reported within Salesforce, while becoming familiar with common administration tasks that support implementation and customer onboarding.

+Rather than demonstrating advanced Salesforce development, this project focuses on the core administrative activities that are commonly performed by implementation and operations teams.

 ---

 # Salesforce Workflow

-Customer Data (CSV)

-↓

-Data Preparation & Validation

-↓

-Salesforce Data Import Wizard

-↓

-Salesforce CRM Records

-↓

-Reports

-↓

-Dashboard Visualization
+Customer Data (CSV)         │         ▼ Data Validation         │         ▼ Field Mapping         │         ▼ Data Import Wizard         │         ▼ Salesforce Records         │         ▼ Reports         │         ▼ Dashboards

 ---

-# Salesforce Configuration Completed
+# Activities Completed

-## Schema Builder
+## CRM Data Structure

-Used Salesforce Schema Builder to review CRM object structure and understand how customer information is organized.
+Reviewed Salesforce Schema Builder and Object Manager to better understand how customer information is organized within Salesforce.

-Objects reviewed:
+Objects reviewed include:

 - Account
 - Contact